aksommerville/fullmoon4/README.md

 ### Further critical features and bugs.
 Finish before 15 September.

+- [x] Castle 3f, west of the OTP read, the upper stompbox spoils the whole puzzle.
 - [ ] Web reported play time runs short -- it doesn't match what gets saved.
 - [ ] treadle-driven firenozzles, can we ensure they bump back to the OFF state instantly when re-entering the map?
 - [ ] Ensure that pitcher, when it shows highlight under a bonfire, will actually hit the bonfire!
 I've seen it fail.